St Mary's Church, Rolleston on Dove: Interior

 The chancel features stained glass by the Victorian designer Charles Eamer Kempe and a window in the south aisle contains medieval stained glass.
 The chancel roof is supported by scissor trusses, the nave roof is on collar and arch braces.
 There are two octagonal pulpits at the western end, one of fretted oak on a stone base and one 19th-century in date of stone with quatrefoil panelled sides.
 The font is also octagonal.
 The tower is behind a wooden screen.

 The interior was extensively remodelled in 1884 with new pews installed, recycling oak from the former seats; rendering and whitewash removed from the walls; the tower arch exposed and a gallery removed.
-The tower houses eight bells (dating to 1586, 1622, 1652, 1701, 1803, 1908 and two to 1929) and an electrically-operated clock.
+The tower houses eight bells (dating to 1586, 1622, 1652, 1701, 1803, 1908, and two to 1929) and an electrically-operated clock.
 An organ was provided by the Mosley family during an 1892 renovation.

-The church features a 1536 monument to Robert Sherborne, Bishop of Chicester.
+The church features a 1536 monument to Robert Sherborne, Bishop of Chichester.
 There are also monuments for Thomas Caldwell (died 1554), an unknown couple (c.
 1600), William Rolleston (d.1682) and a person named Wilman (1692).
 There are plaques for numerous members of the Mosley family, including Sir Edward Mosley (died 1638), whose monument is the largest in the church, and Sir Oswald Mosley, 4th Baronet (died 1915).